BIBSYSDEV/NVA-deploy/README.md

 **[Users and Roles Service](https://github.com/BIBSYSDEV/nva-user-access-service)**

 For managing users of NVA and their roles.
+Uses API Key stored as Secret in AWS to protect parts of the API.

 **[Upload Multipart](https://github.com/BIBSYSDEV/nva-upload-multipart)**